Equivalence of Sobolev norms in Lebesgue spaces for Hardy operators in a half-space: Introduction

 With Theorem~\ref{squarefunctions} at hand, we prove the next ingredient in the proof of Theorem~\ref{mainresult}, which we call a reversed Hardy inequality.
-It gives a lower bound on the Hardy potential in terms of the difference of the square functions associated to $L_\lambda$ and $L_0$ on the left-hand side of \eqref{eq:squarefunctions2}.
+It gives a lower bound on the Hardy potential in terms of a square function arising in estimating the difference $(L_0)^{s/2}-(L_\lambda)^{s/2}$.

 \begin{thm}[Reversed Hardy inequality] Let $p\in(1,\vc)$, $\alpha\in (0,2]$ and let $\lambda \ge 0$ when $\alpha<2$ and $\lambda\ge -1/4$ when $\alpha=2$.
 Then, for $q=\min\{\sigma,(\alpha-1)_+\}$, $-r=\min\{0,q\}$, $p\in(\frac{1}{1-r},\frac1r)$ and $s\in (0,2)$, we have